Achievable logoAchievable logo

 • Excitation from cortex: Glutamate from the cortex stimulates enkephalin-containing GABA neurons in the striatum.

-• Double inhibition and subthalamic activation: These striatal neurons inhibit GABA neurons in the external globus pallidus, which in turn leads to increased activity of the subthalamic nucleus (because the pallidum’s normal inhibition of the subthalamic nucleus is reduced).
+• Double inhibition and subthalamic activation: These striatal neurons inhibit GABA neurons in the external globus pallidus.
+This increases activity of the subthalamic nucleus because the external globus pallidus normally inhibits it.

 • Neurotransmitters: Cholinergic neurons in the striatum further potentiate the indirect pathway, while nigrostriatal dopamine (D2 receptors) suppresses this pathway.

-• The RAS is a network of brainstem neurons projecting to the cortex through the thalamus and hypothalamus, governing arousal and wakefulness.
+• The RAS is a network of brainstem neurons that project to the cortex through the thalamus and hypothalamus, regulating arousal and wakefulness.

-• Its ascending fibers form the ascending reticular system, while the descending fibers (reticulospinal tract) modulate muscle tone, balance, and posture.
+• Its ascending fibers form the ascending reticular system, while its descending fibers (reticulospinal tract) modulate muscle tone, balance, and posture.

-• Lesions can cause disorders like narcolepsy or excessive sleepiness.
+• Lesions can cause disorders such as narcolepsy or excessive sleepiness.
 PTSD may involve hyperactivity in the RAS.

 Key nuclei and neurotransmitters in RAS: